dlivingston/resume/README.md

 * Drove the creation of a Vue.js-based web application for Neiman Marcus, facilitating seamless inventory access for store associates and enhancing operational efficiency.
 * Revamped CSS and JavaScript build processes, optimizing integration with AWS CI/CD pipelines and improving deployment workflows.
+* Refreshed Customer Signup/Login flow to help improve customer experience and security.
+* Guided the creation and implementation of a React component library using Next.js based on updated Style Guides.
 * Mentored junior developers, fostering a culture of continuous learning and adherence to best practices in coding standards.

 ---